-8.4.12 Trees
+8.4.11 Trees

 Trees shall not be located within 8 feet horizontally from storm drain pipe unless root barriers are provided as approved by the Stormwater Engineer.
-With root barriers, trees may be no closer than 3 feet to pipes.
+With root barriers, trees may be no closer than 3 feet to pipes unless approved by the stormwater engineer.

-8.4.13 Pump System Requirements
+8.4.12 Pump System Requirements